TOPdesk/i18n-puzzles/README.md

-# Challenges in i18n and l11n

-Welcome to the [TOPdesk](https://www.topdesk.com/) challenges in internationalization and localization.
+Welcome to the [TOPdesk](https://www.topdesk.com/) internationalization puzzles.

-This is a series of programming challenges.
-For each puzzle, you have to write a program that analyzes the given input file, and produces an answer.
-The answer always consists of a single exact number or string.
+This is a series of programming puzzles.
+For each puzzle, write a program that analyzes the input file, and produces a result.
+Submit the result and find out immediately if you solved the puzzle correctly.
 Each puzzle introduces a new concept that has to do with internationalization.
 You will learn more and more as you go.

 Each puzzle includes a test-input, that is fully worked out with the answer given.
 If your program can give the correct answer on the test input, then it will usually work for the real input as well.